ponnamkarthik/FlutterImageVideoPickerDemo/README.md

-# What’s Inside material.dart #3 — Flutter
+# Image / Video Picker — Flutter

 Hello All Flutter Developers

 All of you know that flutter 1.9 has release and supports many new widgets.
-To know more what added (release notes here)[https://github.com/flutter/flutter/wiki/Release-Notes-Flutter-1.9.1]
+To know more what added [release notes here](https://github.com/flutter/flutter/wiki/Release-Notes-Flutter-1.9.1)

 Today we are gonna see how to use `image_picker` plugin to get Image & Video file from Gallery & Camera